piger/md2confluence/README.md

 A script to import Markdown documents as Confluence wiki pages.

+## Confluence syntax

+The amount of Confluence "Storage" syntax (**not markup!**)  supported is very limited and includes:

+- code blocks
+- image attachments
+- popups (i.e. popup-like blocks for warning, note or info messages)

 ## Example usage

 Each Markdown document that you want to import must have a *meta* header in the following format: